solidity-labs-io/forge-proposal-simulator/docs/testing/integration-tests.md

 ## Setting Up PostProposalCheck.sol

 The first step is to create a `PostProposalCheck.sol` contract, which serves as a base for your integration test contracts.
 This contract is responsible for deploying proposal contracts, executing them, and updating the addresses object.
+This allows integration tests to run against the newly updated state after all changes from the governance proposal go into effect.

 ```solidity
 pragma solidity ^0.8.0;